yuvaldreizin/TwinPaths/README.md

 ## Notes
 - Triangle inequality: inputs are assumed metric; use `check_metric=True` to assert, or `enforce_metric_closure=True` to metricize before solving.
 - Visuals: set `visualize_dual_paths` / `visualize_final` in `dpgc_heuristic` or use the PyVis exporter for interactive HTML.
-- External C++ references under `external/` are kept for comparison; current solver is pure Python.